Flown Flags carried in the astronaut PPKs

 Although it's not clear exactly what restrictions were placed on the size and weight of Gemini era PPKs, we know that the early Apollo flights, up to and including Apollo 11, had extremely restrictive PPK weight limits.
 This meant that it was likely difficult for any of the astronauts on these missions to carry a full flag kit with them even if they had wanted to.
 The same weight restrictions, along with more stringent limits on the number of items flown, were brought in again for Apollo 17. so the only Apollo missions on which a full set of foreign flags were likely to have been carried by any astronauts were Apollos 12 through 16.

 In practice it seems that such flags were likely carried on Apollo 13 (by Jim Lovell), Apollo 14 (by Ed Mitchell) and Apollo 15 (by all three crewmen).
-And as of 2012 we can now also add to this list Gemini 4 (Jim McDivitt).
+We can also add to this list Gemini 4 (Jim McDivitt), and Gemini 10 (John Young).
 Other astronauts may have carried some foreign flags (the Apollo 9 crew carried a few) but at the present time have no evidence that a full set of U.N. member state flags was carried by any astronaut not on this list.

 Even when the country did exist at the time, the design of the national flag has sometimes changed in the meantime - Spain and Egypt (which was the United Arab Republic until 1972) are just two examples amongst many.
 In some cases the old flag design may have negative associations for the modern generation which might affect the appeal of a flown vintage example.